Exec

 Editing an Exec resource

 Section titled “Editing an Exec resource”To edit an exec resource, select it from the list of existing sandboxes in the Sandbox tab.
 Click on the exec resource you want to edit, make your changes in the configuration panel, and then click Add changes to save your updates.
+See Editing & Publishing for how changes are reviewed and published.

 Configuration

-Section titled “Configuration”General
+Section titled “Configuration”Script and environment

-Section titled “General”| Field | Required? | Default | Description |
+Section titled “Script and environment”| Field | Required? | Default | Description |

 |---|---|---|---|